-- Interrogatories: Attorney’s for each party create a list of questions or queries and send them to the other party.
+- Interrogatories: Irvine Divorce Attorney’s of each party create a list of questions or queries and send them to the other party.
 These lists contain the disclosure information necessary.
 Once interrogatories have been sent to the other party, they have thirty days to respond to their disclosures.

 - Disclosure: During a marriage, there are many financial considerations that are shared between a married couple.
 Each party must fully disclose the nature of their assets and debts to the other.
 These disclosures are extensive and thorough.
 These disclosures are mandatory and are made at both the beginning and the end of the process to ensure accuracy, completeness, and consistency.

-- Admission of Fact: Sometimes attorneys may create a list of facts for the other party to identify as true or false.
+- Admission of Fact: Sometimes Irvine Divorce Attorneys may create a list of facts for the other party to identify as true or false.
 This can be helpful when a party believes items are missing from disclosures.

 - Request for Production: This may be used to obtain financial documents necessary in finalizing a divorce.

 Depending on the number and complexity of shared assets, the discovery phase is often where divorce proceedings slow down.
 For valuable assistance in obtaining discovery materials, contact the Hills Law Group today.